JCGE Documentation

 | shadowColor | Shadow fill color (default 'black') |

-| blur | Blur radius in pixels (default 4) |
+| blur | Blur radius in pixels (default 4, ignored in simple mode) |

 | ShadowSystem Method | Description |